Asics GT 2000 Reviewed, Tested & Compared Review Facts

 Obviously, with all the cushioning

 The terrain intended to be run on in the GT 2000 is a hard, flat surface, specifically road or asphalt.
-Like the other models, the AHAR is going to help if you run on other surfaces like grass or dirt, as it is intended to help increase the durability of the shoe, despite the surface being ran on.
-For best results though, it is recommended to be run on road.
+Like the other models, the AHAR is going to help if you run on different surfaces like grass or dirt, as it is intended to help increase the durability of the shoe.
+For best results though, it is recommended to be run on the road.

 Another big downfall of the GT 2000 is the price.
-The price really hasn’t gone down much despite new models coming out.
-Slightly less expensive than the rest of the GT 2000’s
+The price hasn’t gone down much despite new models coming out.
+Slightly less high than the rest of the GT 2000s

 ) flexibility is something that seems to be very prominent in the shoe, though in this original model, there hasn’t seemed to be anything that stuck out about the shoe’s flexibility.
-This doesn’t mean the flexibility is poor or anything, it’s just not a trait of the shoe that stuck out to users.
+It doesn’t mean the flexibility is weak or anything, it’s just not a trait of the shoe that stuck out to users.

 of the Asics GT 2000 scores very high among users of the shoe, as it features the Guidance Trusstic System throughout the midsole of the shoe, and then the Dynamic DuoMax Support for added stability in the outsole, along with added durability.
 These features of the shoe make for a very stable shoe, which a lot of runners tend to love.

 The drop seen in the Asics GT 2000 is very average, coming in at 10mm.
-The drop seen in this shoe will be great for runners who are used to an average drop in a shoe.
+The decline seen in this shoe will be high for runners who are used to an average drop in a shoe.